 What is naturopathic medicine?

 Naturopathic medicine is a distinct system of primary health care that addresses the root causes of illness and promotes health and healing using natural therapies.
-Naturopathic physicians integrate standard medical diagnostics with a broad range of natural therapies.
+Naturopathic doctors integrate standard medical diagnostics with a broad range of natural therapies.

 What education and training do naturopathic doctors have?